astroumd/lmtoy/docs/cheatsheet.md

    Pay attention to the "Last recorded obsnum" and the latest SEQ and RSR obsnums listed in the output.

+   Notes:

+       1. Also watch the daily email (around noon) from `lmtsciop` with the Nightly Observations Report.
+          Links to a page on the wiki.lmtgtm.org.
+They also report what the last obsnum was.
+       2. watch the last100.html - but this depends if malt is running ok.
+       3. Even if these report the last data, the `data_lmt_last` has the final word.

-2. Update the "lmtinfo" database if new data should be added.
+2. Update the "lmtinfo" database if new data should be added (see previous point)

         cd $DATA_LMT
         lmtinfo.py last
-       # note the last obsnum, and replace it in the next line
         make new2

    This process can take a few mins.
-After this, make sure that last.obsnum is updated correctly.
+After this, make sure that last.obsnum is updated correctly with the command

+        lmtinfo.py last

-3. Update your script generators
+3. Update your script generators and make sure they are consistent

         cd $WORK_LMT/lmtoy_run/
-	make git git pull
+	make git pull
 	#
 	make status

    Depending if you left unchecked portions, you may need to commit those.

+   Note that the DA may work in a branch, it is adviced the PO does not use branches (or at your own risk)

 4. Find out if there are new obsnums for a specific project

         source_obsnum.sh $PID

+   or as long as you are in the $PID, a simpler

+        source_obsnum.sh

+   suffices

-4. Or do a more manual search (many options here)
+5. Or do a more manual search (many options here)

         lmtinfo.py grep 2024-03-17 Science
         lmtinfo.py grep 2024-03-17 LineCheck Bs

-5. Add obsnums and/or sources to the script generator
+6. Add obsnums and/or sources to the script generator

-        cd $WORK_LMT/lmtoy_run/lmtoy_$PID
-        make pull
+	cdrun $PID    # same as: cd $WORK_LMT/lmtoy_run/lmtoy_$PID make pull
         edit mk_runs.py
         make runs

-6. To re-run a whole project, find our which run files you need.
+7. To re-run a whole project, find our which run files you need.
 Here's an example:

         sbatch_lmtoy.sh *run1a
         sbatch_lmtoy.sh *run1b
         sbatch_lmtoy.sh *run1c
-        sbatch_lmtoy.sh *run2a
-        sbatch_lmtoy.sh *run2b
+        sbatch_lmtoy.sh *run2

 6. But if you want to be more efficient, you made a note of the first obsnum (and higher) that you need to run for this project,